 As an alternative, you can prefer a longer sprint duration.
 It will allow developers to work more thoroughly.
 The optimal sprint duration is defined as an average of these two options.
-As a rule, a sprint lasts about 2 weeks.
-What’s more important at this phase is the cooperation between stakeholders and team members.
-The product owner determines the importance of a proper user story, while the scrum team defines the appropriate labor costs.
+As a rule, in a Scrum model, a sprint lasts about 2-4 weeks.
+What’s more important at this phase is the Sprint Goal.
+The goal is determined for each sprint.
+And in accordance with it the sprint is filled with user stories.
+Another important thing is the cooperation between stakeholders and team members.
+The product owner determines the importance of a proper user story, while the Scrum team defines the appropriate labor costs.

 After actual user stories for the current phase are chosen, the development process begins.

 The cards can be arranged according to their importance.
 When work on a task has been started, the corresponding sticker is moved from the “To do” field to the “In progress” one.
-When work is completed, sticker can be moved to the “Testing” field and after the task is successfully tested, the sticker goes to the “Done” field.
-An example of how the scrum task board can look like is shown below:
+When work is completed, the sticker can be moved to the “Testing” field, and after the task is successfully tested, the sticker goes to the “Done” field.
+An example of how the Scrum task board can look like is shown below:

 There is also a possibility to use specialized software for this task.
-For example, Atlassian JIRA.

 The X-axis represents the remaining days of work, while the Y-axis displays the overall amount of story points for the current stage.
-After a task that required a certain number of story points to complete is over, you can add a point on the diagram to indicate the current progress.
+After a task that requires a certain number of story points to complete is over, you can add a point on the diagram to indicate the current progress.